Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/collections/slides/interfaces.md

 - User-defined ordering (custom sort function)
 - If unordered, does it need to be consistent?
 - Can you modify elements as you iterate?

+Note: in this course, iteration means implementing `forEach`

 ---